andywag/NeuralHDL/docs/architecture/update.md

-## Error Update operation
+# Error Update operation

 The error update calculation uses the same structure as the feedforward operation with a different input configuration.

-For this case the values used in the update equation are the error and the taps instead of the taps and data.
+* Equation TBD

 The block diagram of the operation is shown below.